ashutoshmjain/gita/src/prologue.md

 Not only did `Dwaipayana` edit four Vedas, he compiled eighteen `Puranas` and also wrote the master piece `Jaya` (victory)- a historical narrative of the early age.
 History interwoven into thousands of stories meshed up like a knowledge graph.`Jaya` was later expanded into a mega-epic, [Mahabharata](https://mahabharata.shutri.com).
 With around 1.8 million words,`Mahabharata`, is the longest written poetic collection ever, in any language, old or new.
 To put it in perspective, it is about ten times the size of Iliad and Odyssey combined.
 More than the size, the poetry is such that it inspired `Kalidasa` (the Shakespeare of Sanskrit).`Abhijnana Shakuntalam`, the marquee work of`Kalidasa`  is a rewrite of the plot first conceived by`Dwaipayana`.

 In addition to the poetic excellence,`Mahabharata` defined a new way of life - action orientation (`Karm Yoga`).
-The epic forms, the cultural basis of India - one of the oldest civilization.
+The epic forms, the cultural basis of India - one of the oldest civilizations.
 It holds within it, center-folded, the gist of four Vedas - `Bhagvat Gita` - the first written source of the idea of `Karma`.

 The question is, how did `Dwaipayana` manage to write such epics at a time when scribing , in itself, was a major challenge? — there was no spell check, no grammar support!
 In fact, Sanskrit Grammar [^panini] was not even formalized yet.
 And of-course there was no computer.
 Not even a type-writer!